openstack/ironic-specs/specs/approved/notifications.rst

 putting the bulk of this burden on external services.

-This is especially problematic if ironic were ever to be used in a standalone deployment without a external service like Nova that keeps track of resources and emits its own notifications, since the deployers of ironic wouldn't have any way to keep track of any state changes outside of querying the ironic API periodically or looking at logs.
+This is especially problematic if ironic were ever to be used in a standalone deployment without an external service like Nova that keeps track of resources and emits its own notifications, since the deployers of ironic wouldn't have any way to keep track of any state changes outside of querying the ironic API periodically or looking at logs.